nginxinc/nginx-wiki/source/modules/rdns.rst

   }

-Being in a named location and restarting request handling pipeline, nginx continue its request handling in usual (unnamed) location.
+Being in a named location and restarting request handling pipeline, NGINX continue its request handling in usual (unnamed) location.
 That's why this example will make a loop if you don't disable the module in your named location.
 The correct config for this example should be as follows:

 .. code-block:: nginx